 How to Rent a Car in Europe

-Although many European countries are known for their effective mass transit, renting a car is still the best way to explore off the beaten path, seeing the beautiful countryside and getting the flavor of authentic small-town life.
+Although many European countries are known for their effective public transportation, renting a car through companies such as Europcar, Sixt, Hertz, Avis, and others is still the best way to explore off the beaten path, seeing the beautiful countryside and getting the flavor of authentic small-town life.
 As long as you bring your passport, driver's license and proof of insurance, most aspects of renting a car in Europe are very similar to what you experience in the United States – although be prepared for a few surprises.

 Acceptable Identification for Driving in Europe